Career Definition for Cable TV Installation and Repair Technician

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) stated that telecommunications equipment installers and repairers, such as cable TV installation and repair technicians, earned a median hourly wage of $26.24 in 2015, which is about $54,570 a year.
+The U.S. Bureau of Labor Statistics (BLS) stated that telecommunications equipment installers and repairers, such as cable TV installation and repair technicians, earned a median hourly wage of $25.67 in 2017, which is about $53,380 a year.
 These workers have the opportunity to work overtime hours for a higher wage.
-Jobs in this industry are projected by the BLS to decrease at a rate of 4% from 2014 to 2024.
+Jobs in this industry are projected by the BLS to decrease by 8% from 2016 to 2026.

 Alternative Career Options